edgexfoundry/edgex-docs/docs_src/microservices/application/Triggers.md

   ```

 !!! note
-    Note the use of the `#` wild card character.
-This first one is used in the location for where Core Data's and Device Service's publish topics differ.
+    The above examples are for when Redis is used as the EdgeX MessageBus implementation, which is now the default.
+The Redis implementation uses the `#` wildcard character for multi-level and single level.
+The implementation actually converts all `#`'s to the `*`'s.
+The `*`is the actual wildcard character used by Redis Pub/Sub.
+In the first example (multi-level) the `#` is used at the end in the location for where Core Data's and Device Service's publish topics differ.
 This location will be `core` when coming from Core Data or `device` when coming from a Device Service.
-The additional use of the `#` in the above examples allows for any `Profile`, `Device` or `Source` when specifying one of the others.
+The additional use of `#` within the topic, not at the end, (single-level) allows for any `Profile`, `Device` or `Source` when specifying one of the others.

+!!! note
+    For the MQTT implementation of the EdgeX MessageBus, the `#` is also used for the multi-level wildcard, but the single-level wildcard is the `+` character.
+So the first and last examples above would be as follows for when using the MQTT implementation

+    ````toml
+    SubscribeTopics="edgex/events/#"
+    SubscribeTopics="edgex/events/+/trendnet/#"
+    SubscribeTopics="edgex/events/+/+/trendnet01/#"
+    SubscribeTopics="edgex/events/+/+/trendnet01/#, edgex/events/+/+/trendnet02/#"
+    SubscribeTopics="edgex/events/+/+/+/Uptime, edgex/events/+/+/+/MacAddress"
+    ````

 ## External MQTT Trigger